Tell us your story. Who are you and what do you do?

 Sailing and living on a boat is something we talked about doing for so long.
 We’ve been together for a while, and sailing around the world was one of the early dreams that we had together and have always had in the back of our minds.
-We were both lucky to get into sailing pretty young, Lars grew up sailing with his family and Alex learnt in Brittany as a teen.
+We were both lucky to get into sailing pretty young, Lars grew up sailing with his family and Alex learned in Brittany as a teen.

 Sailing is one of the few things that we felt can give you a feeling of freedom and empowerment.
-We realised that sailing taught us many new skills and helped us grow.
+We realized that sailing taught us many new skills and helped us grow.
 So we wanted to choose a lifestyle that would bring that as well as being close to nature.
-We knew that it would be both challenging but also incredibly rewarding.
+We knew that it would be both challenging and incredibly rewarding.
 Not to mention, sailing is probably one of the only things you can do in this day and age that’s still pretty raw and exploratory: it’s still the Wild West in a lot of ways – and it’s all down to you.
 You can go wherever you want but there’s also a risk involved.
 Safety is all in your own hands.